-- Data transfer takes place on a twisted pair copper cable (BRI), the bit rate is 160 kbit/s bi-directionally (full duplex). - > In Finland (originally in US) multi level code 2B1Q is used ( -> baud rate is 80 kbaud). - > Bi-directional full duplex transfer is based on echo cancellation.
+- Data transfer takes place on a twisted pair copper cable (BRI), the bit rate is 160 kbit/s bi-directionally (full duplex). - In Finland (originally in US) multi level code 2B1Q is used (-> baud rate is 80 kbaud). - Bi-directional full duplex transfer is based on echo cancellation: both parties send at the same time, receiver deducts what it has just sent, gets what the far end has sent!